Students can now study for the ACA CTA Joint Programme as part of the Level 7 Apprenticeship.

 What does the Project Report involve?

-As part of their end-point assessment, students must demonstrate the skills and behaviours they have acquired throughout their apprenticeship via a Project Report.
+As part of their EPA, students must demonstrate the skills and behaviours they have acquired throughout their apprenticeship via a Project Report.
 Students are required to describe situations where they have shown competence in the required skills and behaviours and describe the lessons they have learnt that could be applied in the future.
 This usually focuses on the last 12 months of the apprenticeship.

 What is 20% off-the-job training?